 The drawback is actually convincing a bank or lender to offer you a short refinance, as it’s not necessarily in their best interest (or the investor who actually owns the mortgage).

-That said, it could takes months to get a short refinance done, and there’s never any guarantee.
-If one is granted, the bank will essentially settle your old debt for less, which will probably hit your credit score too depending on how it’s reported.
+If one is eventually granted, the bank will essentially settle your old debt for less, which will probably harm your credit score too depending on how it’s reported.

-Of course, the impact will be similar to that of a foreclosure or short sale, so it’s not necessarily any worse than the alternatives, especially if you can’t keep up with mortgage payments.
+Of course, the impact may be similar to that of a foreclosure or short sale, so it’s not necessarily any worse than the alternatives, especially if you can’t keep up with mortgage payments.

 - You keep your home